ImalshaFernando/IT3213-HCI-Practicals/README.md

 - Displayed user input dynamically on the screen.
 - Ensured proper button responsiveness for user interaction.

+### Day #: Modified the Calculator
+- Modified the previous week's calculator
+- Created "AC" , "+/-" , "%" functions of the calculator
+- Additionaly tried the basic + , - , * , / operations of the calculator

 ## Technologies Used
 - Axure RP (For UI Design and Prototyping)